Digital onboarding with eLearning

 What digital onboarding is best for

 eLearning makes it easy to deliver almost every aspect of onboarding that does not require interpersonal contact (e.g. welcoming new colleagues personally over a meal together in the canteen).
 Even better, eLearning enables onboarding to be significantly more detailed and in-depth, and to be delivered in a wide variety of formats.

 To be successful in a company, employees have to develop an understanding of it.
 Your company’s guiding principles, mission, vision, corporate culture, corporate language, and values are important and need to be embedded in the minds of new employees from the outset.
 An online course on this topic is useful for new employees, but it can also act as a reference source or refresher for existing employees on specific issues; it allows all employees to access this information on a regular basis.

 Introduction to products and services

-Occupational safety and health, data protection, data security—some training sessions are compulsory for every employee, and required by law.
+Occupational safety and health, data protection, data security: Some training sessions are compulsory for every employee, and required by law.
 These are training sessions that employees have to be able to demonstrate they have completed regularly.
 And this is in itself good reason for companies to deliver compliance training digitally.
 It cuts costs, facilitates flexible learning, and, once a training session is created, it can be made available to as many participants as desired.
-Such training courses are also a mandatory part of the onboarding process, and this means that content is doubly useful: As well as new employees, it is relevant for existing employees, who are required by law to undergo regular training on these issues.
+These kinds of training courses are also a mandatory part of the onboarding process, and this means that content is doubly useful: As well as new employees, it is relevant for existing employees, who are required by law to undergo regular training on these issues.

 Introducing important processes